zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 }
 ```

-It is clear that using dynamic traits and the step-by-step extensions resolved the problem
+It is clear that using dynamic traits and the step-by-step extensions resolves the problem
-with the exponential growth.
+of the exponential growth.
 The number of conditions is proportional to
 the number of dimensions and not to the number of all possible combinations.

 The resulting object also carries all type information about itself.
 It can